DrAdrianDC/RAG_pipelines/README.md

 A modular exploration of Retrieval-Augmented Generation (RAG) pipelines focused on experimenting with different components such as ingestion, chunking, embeddings, and retrieval strategies.

-This project is built as a **learning and experimentation space for RAG systems design**.
+This project is built as a **modular experimental framework for RAG systems design**.

 ---